TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ExtensionManager/Index.rst

    It is possible to set up your TYPO3 CMS installation and install extensions by using **Composer**.
-In that case, the *Extension Manager* is of little relevance.
+In that case, the *Extension Manager* is of less relevance.
 For more information, see the chapters in the Installation & Upgrade Guide:

    * :ref:`t3install:install-via-composer`
    * :ref:`t3install:install-extension-with-composer`

-   If you are using Composer, skip to the next chapter :ref:`backend-modules`.

 TYPO3 CMS has many built-in features but even more features are available via extensions.
 Actually the whole of TYPO3 CMS itself is made of extensions.
-With public extensions you can enhance existing features or add totally new ones.
+With public extensions you can enhance existing features or add new ones.

-The *Extension Manager* is where you can manage available extensions or get new ones from the TYPO3 Extension Repository (TER).
-It is quite a rich tool and this chapter provides only a brief overview.
+The *Extension Manager* is where you can manage available extensions.
+You can also install extensions from the TYPO3 Extension Repository (TER), if your installation is not set up with Composer.
+The *Extension Manager* is quite a rich tool and this chapter provides only a brief overview.

-Moving to **ADMIN TOOLS > Extensions**, we get the following view:
+Moving to **ADMIN TOOLS > Extensions**, we get the following view (in non-Composer mode):

 .. figure:: ../Images/BackendExtensionManager.png
    :alt: TYPO3 CMS Extension Manager
    :class: with-shadow

 It shows the "Installed extensions".
-The first action icon (1) can be used to install an uninstalled extension or vice-versa (uninstalled extensions appear grayed out).
+The first action icon (1) can be used to activate an extension or deactivate it (deactivated extensions appear grayed out).

-Next comes information about the extension: title, key, version and state.
+Next comes information about the extension (from left to right): the title (2), key (3), version (4) state (5) and type (6).

-Finally are one or more actions icons, depending on what the extension offers.
+On the right, there are one or more actions icons (7), depending on what the extension offers.
-All extensions have a download action, many will have a configuration action, which can be used to access the extension's options.
-Again just hover over the actions to get a help text.
+All extensions have a download action.
+Hover over the actions to get a help text.

+Extensions are configured in :guilabel:`Settings > Extension Configuration`

 .. _install-extension: